 The key is to get back in later, when you do have some time, and open that box.
 Take those emotions out of the box, deal with them, and move forward to brighter things.

 Still not sure how to deal with the feelings you’ve bottled up inside?
 Need a helping hand?
-Speak to a counselor today who can walk you through the process.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.

 You may also like: